 Beyond the materials they are made of, basements also have a variety of terms that accompany the various layouts and styles.
 Style may be a matter of preference or it may be dictated by where the home is located geographically—or a combination of those and other factors.
 Here are some common types of basement constructions encountered in homes.

-Full Basement: This is ideal for many homeowners who want storage equal to the size of the home or want a fully habitable space for an occupant or for an entertainment room.
-Full basements are often turned into man caves, teenager hangouts, etc.
+- Full Basement: This is ideal for many homeowners who want storage equal to the size of the home or want a fully habitable space for an occupant or for an entertainment room.
+Full basements are often turned into man caves, teenager hangouts, and offices.

 Regardless of the type of basement you're interested in, be sure that if it is to be a new-construction basement, that you inquire about any permit requirements and/or natural phenomenon that may affect the integrity of a basement in your region.